Ruins of Adventure

 - When initially entering melee, a cleric of Sune must make a saving throw vs. paralyzation or suffer a -2 to all rolls due to attempts to protect his face from harm.

-- If the cleric’s Charisma somehow drops below 16, the priest must embark on a quest to regain the lost attribute.
+- If the cleric’s Appearance somehow drops below 16, the priest must embark on a quest to regain the lost attribute.
 This should take at least two months of game time, and be very challenging.
 Such a quest should involve beauty in some form, either the preservation, protection, or discovery of such.
-Until such time as the charisma is restored, the cleric must wear a mask or veil, hiding their shame.
+Until such time as the Appearance is restored, the cleric must wear a mask or veil, hiding their shame.

 - Clerics of Sune cannot turn undead.